scifimiki/trac-irker-plugin/README.md

     target = irc://localhost/#commits

+## Usage

+The nick name used in IRC can be specified in Preferences / Irker Settings page.
+The default nick is the username (sid).
+The user can manage his/her existing subscriptions on the preferences page too.

+The authenticated user can subscribe/unsubscribe with the appropriate buttons, that can be found at the top right corner of the ticket and wiki page boxes.

+The trac administrator can remove all subscriptions from a user and create new subscriptions (even for irc channels) from the Admin / Irker Notifications page.

 ## License

-Original work Copyright (c) 2014, Sebastian Southen Modified work Copyright (c) 2017, Miklos Molnar
+Copyright (c) 2014, Sebastian Southen
+Copyright (c) 2017, Miklos Molnar

 All rights reserved.